 Every October, CPJ releases our report on poverty in Canada.
 It highlights the unequal effects of poverty on racialized people, single-parent families, single seniors and adults, children, persons with disabilities, and Indigenous peoples.
 We also report on poverty rates of provinces, territories, and communities across Canada.

 People living in poverty in Canada face multiple barriers.
 As a country, we can do better to address these persistent challenges.
 We need a national anti-poverty plan that takes a comprehensive approach to the complex reality of poverty.
-"Break the Barriers" is CPJ's annual report on poverty in Canada.
+"Poverty Trends 2017" is CPJ's latest report on poverty in Canada.
 While overall poverty rates have not seen significant change in the last several years, particular groups are increasingly vulnerable.